Adhikari1996/Netflix-Clone/README.md

 # Netflix-Clone
-This netflix clone landing page based on HTML5,CSS3 and javascript technology and fully mobile ,tablet responsive.
+This netflix clone landing page based on HTML5,CSS3 and Javascript technology and fully mobile ,tablet and desktop responsive.